9 ways to make proposals cheaper without killing your win rate

 Reducing proposal costs at the expense of your win rate is a mathematical disaster

-A better approach is to reduce the time spent on things other than proposal writing.
-This is an overly precise way of saying not to waste time.
+A better approach to lowering costs is to reduce the time spent on things other than proposal writing.
+This is an overly precise way of saying the best way to lower costs is to not waste time.
 If you watch proposals being produced, you will notice that far more time is spent with hands not on keyboards, than is actually spent writing.
 That is the time you want to reduce, not the time spent writing since the writing is what delivers the win.
 Most of this time spent not writing is spent thinking and discussing what should go in the proposal.
 This can be accelerated with these approaches:

 -

 Have the information writers will need.
-A great deal of time is wasted talking in circles around things that the proposal team doesn’t know about customer preferences, intentions, and how to make trade-offs.
+A great deal of time is wasted talking in circles around things when the proposal team doesn’t know the customer's preferences, intentions, and how to make trade-offs.
 If you structure your process, including your pre-proposal process, to deliver this information, you will lower your proposal costs.
-A failure here impacts not only proposal writing, but proposal reviews as well.
+This not only saves time during proposal writing, but it saves time during proposal reviews as well.

 -

 Make sure writers know what to do with the information they have.
 Can your writers take information and present it from the customer’s perspective instead of merely describing it?
 Do they know how to feature differentiators instead of beneficial-sounding platitudes?
-Do your writers know how the proposal content will be planned and validated?
-If you want them to waste less time and make fewer mistakes, they need to know what to do with the information they have.
-And this means training.
-But it doesn’t mean generic once-a-year training.
+Do your writers know how to plan and validate proposal content before it gets written?
+If you want writers to waste less time and make fewer mistakes, they need to know what to do with the information they have.
+This means training them to turn information and insights into winning proposal copy.
+This doesn’t mean generic once-a-year training.
 It means building performance guidance into the process.
 And that means having a process and not merely a way of doing things.
 It means creating an organization that develops the staff you need to achieve a high win rate.
 There is no alternative to this.
-Fail to develop staff who know how to prepare winning proposals and the process that supports them in doing it, and you will fail to win.
+Fail to develop staff who know how to prepare winning proposals and the process that supports them in doing it, and you will spend a lot of time failing to win.

 -

 Accelerate through inspiration instead of recycling.
-Give people a list of questions to accelerate their thinking instead of generic win-rate lowering answers.
-Bullets that remind people of topics to address are better than paragraphs written for the wrong context.
+Give people a list of questions to accelerate their thinking instead of generic win-rate lowering pre-written answers.
+Bullets that remind people of topics to address are better than paragraphs written for the wrong customer preferences and evaluation criteria.
 We like to create proposal recipes to provide inspiration and accelerate the thinking process.

 -

 Separate proposal writing from offering design.
-Offering design is something different from proposal writing and trying to do them both at the same time is a big time waster.
-Have an efficient methodology for designing your offering that doesn’t involve writing and re-writing until you figure out what to offer.
+Figuring out what to offer is something different from proposal writing and trying to do them both at the same time is a big time waster.
+Have an efficient methodology for designing your offering that doesn’t involve writing and re-writing until you trip over what you think you should offer.

 -

 Know your bid strategies before you start writing.
 If your proposal is going to articulate why your proposal is the customer’s best alternative, you need to know what points to make in your proposal before you start writing so that the writing can substantiate them.
-If your writers are searching for bid strategies and making up themes as they go along, a great deal of time is being spent trying to conceptualize instead of writing.
-Not only that, but if they have started writing before they can articulate what points to make, there’s a good chance they’ll be tacking on the points at the end instead of writing based on the points to be made.
-This produces a less competitive proposal.
+If your writers are searching for bid strategies and making up themes as they go along instead of proving them, a great deal of time is being wasted.
+On top of that, if they started writing before they can articulate what points to make, there’s a good chance they’ll be tacking on the points at the end instead of writing based on the points to be made.
+This is wasting effort to produce a less competitive proposal with a lower win rate, which is a double whammy.

 -

 Eliminate rework.
 Eliminating proposal rework doesn't just mean preventing defects.
-It means resolving differences of opinion and designing in improvements instead of changing direction in the middle or layering them on at the end.
+It means resolving differences of opinion and designing in improvements instead of changing direction in the middle layering them on at the end or rushing to a draft and correcting it instead of thinking it though and writing it once.
 There are three aspects to this:

 -